 Finished Look: Finally, add as much blood as you want!
 What kind of zombie will you be once the wound is intact?
 Will you still have an intense hankering for pizza, or will you only want to feast upon brains and intestines.
 Let us know what zombie life is like!

-Burnt Skin Makeup Tutorial
+Burnt Skin Special Effects Makeup

 Is there anything scarier than burned flesh?
 We don't think so!
 Now you can make your skin look like it has been scorched by flames.
 You just need a few supplies to make this happen.
 Grab liquid latex, some tissues, a medium makeup brush, and a triangle and stipple sponge.
 The bruise color-ring is a must, as well as some clear lip gloss and your trusty tweezers.
 Now, we're ready to make magic happen!